 2. Financial instruments shall provide support to final recipients only for investments in both tangible and intangible assets as well as working capital expected to be financially viable and which do not find sufficient funding from market sources.
 Such support shall be in compliance with applicable Union State aid rules.

-This support shall be provided only for the elements of the investments which are not physically completed or fully implemented at the date of the investment decision.
+Such support shall be provided only for the elements of the investments which are not physically completed or fully implemented at the date of the investment decision.

 3. Appropriate support from the Funds through financial instruments shall be based on an ex ante assessment drawn up under the responsibility of the managing authority.
 The ex ante assessment shall be completed before managing authorities make programme contributions to financial instruments.